detsam/indepstate-cc/app/services/tvLogs/README.md

 - `enabled` – set `false` to prevent automatic polling from `main.js`.
 - `pollMs` – interval in milliseconds used to check files for changes.
 - `accounts` – list of tactic accounts with a `tactic` name and paths to their CSV logs.
 Paths may reference environment variables using `${ENV:VAR}`.
 - `skipExisting` – array mapping front‑matter fields to trade properties so trackers can detect existing notes.
+- `sessions` – optional mapping of `"HH:MM-HH:MM"` ranges to session numbers used for the `tradeSession` field.

 ## Processing rules